ahx/openapi_first/README.md

 ### How can I adapt request paths that don't match my schema?

-If your API is deployed at a different path than what's defined in your OpenAPI schema, you can use `env[OpenapiFirst::PATH]` to override the path used for schema matching.

 Let's say you have `openapi.yaml` like this:

 ```yaml